SAVE THE DATE!!!

-Over the years, the run has attracted hundreds of participants -- CSU alumni, Veterans, kids in strollers, experienced runners, and everyone in between.
-Each year the race has been growing steadily in numbers which allows us to help disabled veterans achieve their goal of a successful education.
-Come join fellow community members in honoring a fallen hero as well as help our veterans.
+Over the years, the run has attracted hundreds of participants: CSU alumni, veterans, children running and in strollers, experienced runners, and everyone in between.
+Each year, race participation grows steadily, allowing us to help a disabled student veteran achieve the goals of successfully completing higher education.
+Join us and our community members in honoring a fallen hero as well as helping our student veterans.

-This course is as flat and quick as they come.
-The route takes participants around The Oval, a CSU landmark, and across the campus, highlighting much of what CSU has to offer.
+The race course is flat and entirely paved and marked.
+The route circles around The Oval, a CSU landmark, and across the campus, highlighting much of CSU's main campus.

-Please click below to register for this years Veterans Day 5K
+Please click here to register for the Veterans' Day 5K

 Jared W. Day, Information Systems Technician Petty Officer 1st Class